Effective Letters of Support

 Conclude the letter with a strong statement of support summarizing your beliefs and opinions about the person.

 Be concise and sincere.
-One page is usually sufficient.
+One or two pages is usually sufficient.

 Type-written letters are preferred.